Trip essentials

 It is important to plan and prepare for your trip so that your Kangaroo Island Wilderness Trail walk is safe and enjoyable.
 Here are a few guidelines that will help you to make the most of your experience:

 1. Plan your trip – book your trip well in advance, including your accommodation, transport and transfers to and from the start and end of the trail.
 Study maps and route guides ahead of the walk.
-A Wilderness Trail induction is provided by your licensed tour operator and will include an update on weather conditions prior to departing.
 The Wilderness Trail is a Class 4 hike and allows you to explore and discover natural environments along defined and distinct tracks.
 You need to be self-reliant, particularly in regards to emergency first aid and possible weather hazards which may affect your navigation and safety.

 2. Know your limits – a good level of fitness is required to walk the trail.
 You can expect to walk between 3.5 and 6.5 hours a day.
 This will also depend on your fitness level, weather conditions, how much weight you are carrying, and how long you stop for wildlife viewing and rest breaks.
 For your own safety, be willing to seek assistance if the walk is more difficult than expected.

 3. Be prepared – take clothing and equipment to suit changeable weather and track conditions.
-Pack plenty of snacks and water.
+Pack all your own food (including an extra day’s worth) and first day’s water supply.

 National Parks and Wildlife Service South Australia